Our team is made up of 85 of the brightest and most dedicated designers, software engineers, cartographers, and strategists in the world.

 Dane holds a bachelor’s degree in geography and environmental studies from Middlebury College.

-Justin has been programming professionally in the open source space since the late 1990s and was critical in the formation and success of several technology startups.
-Outside of MapBox, Justin enjoys travel and wildlife photography.
+Justin has been programming professionally in the open source space since the late 90s and was critical in the formation and success of several technology startups, primarily in the web hosting industry, before running a consultancy for nearly five years building iOS, Mac, and web applications.
+Outside of Mapbox, Justin enjoys travel and wildlife photography.
 He lives and works in Portland, Oregon.

 Aterm has been involved in geospatial work since 1997.
 He has a Master’s degree in radio-electronics from the Moscow Institute of Aviation and currently lives with his family in Charlbury, England.

 Saman is a designer at Mapbox.
 He is involved with the entire lifecycle of our products, from providing strategy and initial concept to consistently polishing the way our applications look and feel.

 Saman is the creator of Maki, an open source icon library for geographic points of interest.

 Saman studied studio art at St. Olaf College in Minnesota.
 Besides being a designer at Mapbox, he is also an artist and comic maker.

 As part of the design team at Mapbox, Tristen blends an eye for innovative design with solid experience in web development.